gloryjay/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that creates a new local variable create a script that creates a new global variable a script that prints the result of the addition of 128 with thevalue stored in the enviroment variable TRUEKNOWLEDGE , followed by a new line
+script that creates a new local variable create a script that creates a new global variable a script that prints the result of the addition of 128 with thevalue stored in the enviroment variable TRUEKNOWLEDGE , followed by a new line script that prints the result of POWER divided by DIVIDE, followed by a new line